pedrokarneiro/Pycients/README.md

 - Have a first version running fast
 - Improve Google integration and general online experience for both operators and patients
 - Continuous improvement: courage to throw away what is not good anymore.

+## Features to have
+- Tablet or computer front-end
+- Tablet sync when online with option to work offline
+- Patients profile and history
+- Before and after (independent of size of treatment or procedure) under patient authorization
+- Instagram, FB, etc. integration for professional, clinic and/or patient
+- Industry products integration for direct consumption and discount by patient
+- Stock control
+- Agenda/Calendar int met pat acc w eml & beep
+-